-You must meet the admissions criteria of Western University’s, School of Graduate and Postdoctoral Studies as follows:
+You must meet the admissions criteria of Western University, School of Graduate and Postdoctoral Studies and Brescia University College, School of Food and Nutritional Sciences, as follows:

-- Bachelor of Science in Foods and Nutrition (Honors Specialization or an equivalent four year degree from a Canadian university), accredited by Partnership for Dietetic Education and Practice (*see below details) within the past 3 years (2016 or later).
-Official transcripts and Dietitians of Canada Confirmation of Completion of Academic Program form will be required.
+- Bachelor of Science in Foods and Nutrition (Honors Specialization or an equivalent four year degree from a Canadian university), accredited by the Partnership for Dietetic Education and Practice (PDEP) within the past 3 years (2017 or later – details below).

-- Undergraduate courses in research methodology and statistics.
+- Undergraduate courses in each Research Methodology and Statistics.

 - Minimum undergraduate GPA of 78 per cent on the last 10 Full Course Equivalent credits.